Updated April 3, 2023

 #2 – Regression Analysis Using Scatterplot with Trendline in Excel

-- Click on Insert and select Scatter Plot under graphs section as shown in the image below.
+- Click on Insert and select Scatter Plot under the graphs section, as shown in the image below.

 - See the output graph.

-- Now, we need to have a least squared regression line on this graph.
-To add this line, right click on any of the data points on the graph and select Add Trendline option.
+- Now, we need to have the least squared regression line on this graph.
+To add this line, right-click on any of the graph’s data points and select Add Trendline option.

-- It will enable you to have a trendline of least square of regression like below.
+- It will enable you to have a trendline of the least square of regression like below.

 - Under the Format Trendline option, check the box for Display Equation on Chart.

-- It enables you to see the equation of least squared regression line on the graph.
+- It enables you to see the equation of the least squared regression line on the graph.